 Last night, we finally got the tree in the house, after much struggling and a few choice words.
 And, for the most part, it looks pretty straight to boot.
-A couple of nights ago, amid the joy of trying to go through boxes of decorations to determine what would earn the privilege of display this year and what would do the walk of shame back to the garage in a Rubbermaid storage bin, my hubby and my oldest tested the lights from last year.
+A couple of nights ago, amid the joy of trying to go through boxes of decorations to determine what would earn the privilege of display this year and what would do the walk of shame back to the garage in a Rubbermaid storage bin, my oldest and her dad tested the lights from last year.
 No problems.
 Everything worked fine.
 We obviously failed to notice the expiration date (written in disappearing ink) on these light strands.
 It was 12/4/2013.
 That’s right.
 Wednesday.
 Because on Thursday, 2/3 of the lights wouldn’t work.
 At all.
 Dead.
 I replaced fuses, bulbs, stood on one foot with my mouth open crooked, but no luck.
 Further drama ensued thanks to our tween.
 Needless to say, my sweet husband made a trek to Target at 9:45pm, only to call me on the way to make sure Target would even be open by the time he got there.
 (Thank you HOLIDAY HOURS!)

 Upon his return home, I welcomed boxes of new lights.
 LED lights.
 [Insert happy dance here… I’m in love with LED lights but couldn’t justify buying them when we already had perfectly good lights.]
 Added bonus?
 He bought C6 lights, which means they are a little larger.
 You know what that means, right?
 It takes less time to string the lights.
 For someone who is allergic to the tree and whose hands, arms, face, etc. begin itching almost immediately, this was wonderful.